Baking-Bits/GameNightBot/MEAL_PLAN_SETUP.md

 ## Troubleshooting

 ### System Not Starting
-- Check that `mealPlanChannelId` is set to a valid Discord channel ID
+- Check that `wellnessChannelId` is set to a valid Discord channel ID
 - Ensure the bot has permission to post in the configured channel
 - Check console logs for initialization errors

-### No AI Responses
+### No Responses
 - Verify LocalAI is running and accessible
 - Check that the "nutritionist" personality is available
 - Ensure LocalAI model is properly loaded